 Drive less – It stands to reason if you minimize the amount of time that you are driving during your shift, the less money you’ll spend on gas.
 In between orders, find a place to park safely and wait it out rather than driving around unnecessarily.

 Drive for more than one company – Postmates is just one of many delivery companies that you can drive for.
 There’s nothing to stop you from delivering from multiple delivery apps at the same time to maximize your earnings.

 Conclusion – How Much Money Can You Make as a Postmates Driver?

 There are times when we could all do with some extra cash, be we students or temporarily going through some financial difficulties.
 It also might be that we are fed up working for a boss and decide to go full-time freelancer as a delivery driver.
 This can be done by combining delivery work with a non-driving job or signing up to multiple-platforms such as Uber and DoorDash.

 Whatever the reason, if you are looking for regular money, Postmates guarantee that.
 What they can’t guarantee is how much you will earn as it will vary with locations and the tips you receive.
-If you follow our recommendations on maximizing your earnings, you should end up with a few more dollars in your pocket each week.
+If you on maximizing your earnings, you should end up with a few more dollars in your pocket each week.
 And Postmates Instant Pay feature means that you won’t be living on Ramen noodles until the next payday!